Starbucks Holiday Drinks: Which Is the Healthiest?

 Starbucks' holiday-themed drinks are back, with seasonal favorites like peppermint mocha and caramel brulee latte creating major buzz.
 (Holiday merchandise, such as festive new reusable cups, is also trending big.)

 This year’s drinks include the usual mix of sugary flavored syrups, red cups overflowing with whipped cream, and toppings like sugar sparkles and dark chocolate curls.
 They're decadent and delicious, but how do they stack up in terms of nutrition?
 Here's my take as a nutritionist.

 A tall made with the default 2% milk and all of the usual add-ins—espresso, peppermint syrup, mocha sauce, whipped cream, and chocolate curls—clocks in at 350 calories, 13 grams of fat, 48 grams of carb (with 42 as sugar as 3 from fiber), and 10 grams of protein.
 That’s four candy canes' worth of sugar, or 10 teaspoons, which is four more than the American Heart Association’s recommended cap of six per day for women.

 There are also some questionable additives in the ingredients list, including carrageenan and sodium benzoate, which have both been linked to inflammation.
 For those who can’t or don’t do dairy, it looks like this drink can be made dairy-free if ordered with almond or coconut milk and no whip.
 Unfortunately Starbucks nutrition information only calculates changes based on updating the size of a standard order, not edits within each category, like the type of milk, or number of syrup pumps.

-Peppermint White Chocolate Mocha
+Toasted White Chocolate Mocha

 Chestnut Praline Latte

-Cynthia Sass, MPH, RD, is Health's contributing nutrition editor, a New York Times best-selling author, and a consultant for the New York Yankees and Brooklyn Nets.
+Cynthia Sass, MPH, RD, is Health's contributing nutrition editor, a New York Times best-selling author, and a private practice performance nutritionist who has consulted for five professional sports teams.